Eco-Travel Trends & Sustainable Destinations

-As detailed in our main travel trends 2020 roundup, this year is all about resisting the urge to cram as many trips as possible with microtrips and long-haul hops and spend longer in your chosen destination really getting to know the place.
+Sustainable travel is all about resisting the urge to cram as many trips as possible with micro trips and long-haul hops and spend longer in your chosen destination really getting to know the place.
 Opt for a cycling tour over taxi rides, or make the journey to your destination part of the trip with a luxe train journey or boat trip.
 Think fewer, more immersive holidays per year rather than whirlwind visits to multiple destinations.

 Live Like a Local

 Once you’re on holiday lower your carbon footprint during your stay by avoiding imported foods, souvenirs and other imports and do your best to ‘live like a local’.
 Visit restaurants with farm to fork and zero waste practices rather than those that fly in ingredients from all over the world.
 There are even ways you can give back to the local community you’re visiting, whether it’s by taking part in a Pack for a Purpose initiative, where you use some of your luggage allowance to carry vital supplies to areas in need, or joining in with local conservation or beach cleaning schemes in between sun worshipping sessions.

 For more ways to live like a local, check out our round-up of eco-friendly resorts below.

 Tourism for Good